ucsd-ets/datahub-docker-stack/README.md

 2. `cd images`
 3. `export TEST_IMAGE=MYIMAGE` replace `MYIMAGE` with your locally built image name
 4. `pytest tests_common` as an example

-## Artifacts

-Build logs & files can be downloaded after the Github Action completes in an build-artifacts.zip file.
-Files include:

-- logs/<image>.build.log: build logs from docker
-- logs/<image>.tests.log: test logs from pytest
-- manifests/<image>.md: generated markdown for the wiki
-- wiki/*.md: all wiki files that have been updated